Patient and Family Resource Centers

 Blum Family Resource Center Van

 The 39-foot, custom-designed van is outfitted with a classroom that can accommodate up to 15 people, an area with two computer stations for Internet access, and a fully equipped exam room.
-The van visits health fairs, golf tournaments, marathons/walks, and other special events throughout Massachusetts and neighboring states.
-We also offer prostate health and prostate cancer education without the van.
+The van visits health fairs, beaches, private businesses and corporations, public events, and other special events throughout Massachusetts.

 For information about skin cancer screenings on the Blum Van, call 617-632-2614 or email Sabrina_Gonzalez@dfci.harvard.edu

 The Light One Little Candle Foundation at Dana-Farber makes lasting connections for families through literature.